seeq12/angular-websocket/README.md

-expectConnect                  | url:String | Specify the url of an expected WebSocket connection expectClose                    | url:String | Expect "close" to be called on the WebSocket expectSend                     | msg:String | Expectation of send to be called, with required message fakeClose                      | url:String | Used to fake close a socket and test corresponding close handlers fakeMessage                    | url:String, data:object | Used to fake a backend initialized send action, which can be handled in onMessage verifyNoOutstandingExpectation |            | Makes sure all expectations have been satisfied, should be called in afterEach verifyNoOutstandingRequest     |            | Makes sure no requests are pending, should be called in afterEach
+expectConnect                  | url:String | Specify the url of an expected WebSocket connection expectClose                    | url:String | Expect "close" to be called on the WebSocket expectSend                     | msg:String | Expectation of send to be called, with required message fakeOpenFailure                | url:String, msg:String | Used to throw an error when attempting to open the specified url fakeClose                      | url:String | Used to fake close a socket and test corresponding close handlers fakeMessage                    | url:String, data:object | Used to fake a backend initiated send action, which can be handled in onMessage verifyNoOutstandingExpectation |            | Makes sure all expectations have been satisfied, should be called in afterEach verifyNoOutstandingRequest     |            | Makes sure no requests are pending, should be called in afterEach